-I am a literary and cultural historian of early modern England and the incoming Mellon Postdoctoral Fellow in English at the Stanford Humanities Center.
+I am a literary and cultural historian of early modern England.
+Beginning in 2024, I am Mellon Fellow in the Humanities and Lecturer in English at Stanford University.
 You can view my CV here.

 I have broad interests in early modern English literature and culture, as well as in the history of criticism and modern discipline formation.
 My book project, Categorical Fictions, tracks the aesthetic consequences of modernizing the writing of history and the colonial logics underpinning literary-formal classification.
 An article drawn from this research appears in ELH.
 With Megan Cook (Colby College) I am co-editing "Antiquarian Theory and the Foundations of Literary History," a special issue of MLQ.